Dustin Fox

-Dustin Erik Fox (born October 8, 1982) is a former American football cornerback.
-He was selected in the third round of the 2005 NFL Draft by the Minnesota Vikings and also played for the Philadelphia Eagles and Buffalo Bills.
-He played college football at Ohio State.
+Dustin Erik Fox (born October 8, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.
+He was selected in the third round of the 2005 NFL draft by the Minnesota Vikings and was also a member of the Philadelphia Eagles and Buffalo Bills.

-He is currently a radio host for Cleveland sports radio station WKRK-FM (92.3 The Fan) and a pregame/postgame analyst for the Cleveland Browns Radio Network.
-He is also a college football color commentator for ESPN.
+He was a radio host for Cleveland sports radio station WKRK-FM (92.3 The Fan) and a pregame/postgame analyst for the Cleveland Browns Radio Network.
+He currently is a college football color commentator for ESPN.

-Early years
+Early life

 Fox was born in Canton, Ohio.
 He attended GlenOak High School, where he played football and was a First-team Division I Associated Press All-Ohio selection on defense as a junior and senior.
 He had 12 interceptions and ran for over 1,250 rushing yards with 12 touchdowns.
 He participated in the first ever U.S. Army All-American Bowl game on December 30, 2000.
 Fox was also on the school's track team, where he competed as a sprinter and jumper, and was a member of the 4 x 100-meter relay squad.
 He placed 9th in the long jump at the 2001 Ohio State Championships, with a personal-best leap of 6.76 meters.
 He also ran the 100-meter dash in 10.83 seconds.